-But, if you are plumbing up a plant with air mains and drop lines and such, what type of air pipe should you consider?
+If you are plumbing up a plant with air mains and drop lines and such, what type of air pipe should you consider then?

-Polyethylene tube is low cost, it is rated for industrial compressed air pressures, it is very easy to install, does not react with moisture in the compressed air and it has scads of different air fittings to enable easy plumbing.
+Polyethylene tube is low cost, it is rated for industrial compressed air pressures, it is very easy to install, does not react with moisture in the compressed air and it has scads of different air fittings (link to fittings information on this site) to enable easy plumbing.
 Not to mention that you can buy it, rated for industrial pressures of about 300 PSI, almost anywhere plumbing goods are sold.

 The problems with polyethylene tube are that if you need large volumes of air, you cannot get a tube large enough for high air flow, if you bend it, it tends to leave a permanent kink and a weak spot in the tubing, and it is not abrasive resistant, meaning you would not polyethylene tube as an air line to an air tool.
 Those air lines end up laying on the floor, and poly does not take well to being walked on or hand-trucked over.